 Snoring in Children: When Should You be Concerned?

 Snoring is an issue that affects children of all ages, and in most cases, it is nothing to worry about.
 Studies have shown that allergies, enlarged tonsils, and obesity are among the more common causes of snoring in children.
 If your little one has a snoring problem, come to Koala® Centers For Sleep & TMJ Disorders and talk to our providers.
 For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Contents:

 While some cases of snoring are innocuous, ongoing snoring can be a sign of a possible health issue and should not be ignored.
 Though the exact causes of snoring in children can vary, there are several common factors that play a role in the development of this condition.

 Snoring in children is a common problem that can be caused by a variety of issues.
 It can be due to allergies, the common cold, or more serious respiratory issues like asthma or obstructive sleep apnea.
 It can also be caused by enlarged tonsils or adenoids, which can block the airway and impede breathing.
 Additionally, snoring can be brought on by structural issues in the nose, such as a deviated septum or enlarged nasal turbinate.